stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 federated voting next, then detail protocol messages in the subsections that follow.

-The protocol goes through four phases:  NOMINATION, PREPARE, COMMIT, and EXTERNALIZE.
-The NOMINATION and PREPARE phases run concurrently (though NOMINATIONS's messages are sent earlier and it ends before PREPARE ends).
+The protocol goes through four phases:  NOMINATE, PREPARE, COMMIT, and EXTERNALIZE.
+The NOMINATE and PREPARE phases run concurrently (though NOMINATE's messages are sent earlier and it ends before PREPARE ends).
 The COMMIT and EXTERNALIZE phrases are exclusive, with COMMIT occurring immediately after PREPARE and EXTERNALIZE immediately after COMMIT.

 ## Federated voting